greyscalepress/interview-project/content/interviews/0-bio-elements.md

 September: Attending WordCamp Bern.

 **2018**
-March: launching AR-AD.ch, documentation platform on art+design history –
+March: launching *AR-AD.ch*, documentation platform on art+design history –
-Launching designbriefs.ch, a repository of assignments in design education. –
+Launching *Designbriefs.ch*, a repository of assignments in design education. –
 Spring: developing *MetaDrive*, interactive installation with Swann Thommen, for HE-Arc –
-Eracom: Oblique Strategies project, with Aurélie Camuset. – EAA La Chaux-de-Fonds, running a design tools survey. –
+Eracom: *Oblique Strategies* project, with Aurélie Camuset. – EAA La Chaux-de-Fonds, running a design tools survey. –
 June: visit at  Schule für Gestaltung Basel. -
 September: WordCamp Lausanne, moderating a multi-lingual panel, bringing a group of students to the Contributor day at EPFL. –
 December: talk at the Center for Future Publishing, Geneva.

 **2019**
+Summer: new job as Head Teacher at Eracom, ending work for HEAD. -
-September: Attending WordCamp Zurich.
+September: Attending WordCamp Zurich. -
+Studies: Beginning of three-year study in pedagogy at HEFP (2019-2022).

+**2020**
+March: COVID-19 happens.
+Experiencing three months of remote teaching.

 **2021**
-Wikipedia editing: travail sur les biographies de Peter Rehberg (décédé en 2021) et Mika Vainio (décédé en 2017).
+Wikipedia editing: work on biographies of Peter Rehberg (who died in 2021) and Mika Vainio (who died in 2017). -
+Studies: beginning final year of studies at HEFP.

+**2022**
+March: organizing a workshop on SCRUM agile methods for Eracom teachers. -
+Summer: end of my studies at HEFP. -
+August: teaching a course on creativity (collab with Livia Gnos). -
+September-December: recording ten episodes for "DebugTV" Youtube-channel with Adrien Cater. -
+October: designing a weekly type design newsletter.

 **2023**
+April: Attending WordCamp Switzerland, in Murten (Centre Loewenberg). -
+Summer: travel to Vienna. -
-April: Attending WordCamp Switzerland, in Murten (Centre Loewenberg). - Wikipedia editing: work on biographies of Zbigniew Karkowski, BJ Nilsen, Caterina Barbieri.
+Wikipedia editing: work on biographies of Zbigniew Karkowski, BJ Nilsen, Caterina Barbieri.

 **2024**
-Attending the WordPress Switzerland Community Day, in Murten. - Wikipedia editing: work on biographies of Florian Hecker, KMRU, Lucy Railton, video games *Citizen Sleeper* and *In Other Waters*, the novel *Double*.
+Feburary: Interview with Evelyn Sucher, typographer and former teacher. - Attending the WordPress Switzerland Community Day, in Murten. - Wikipedia editing: work on biographies of Florian Hecker, KMRU, Lucy Railton, the video games *Citizen Sleeper* and *In Other Waters*, the novel *Double*.

 **2025**
 April: travel to Japan.